Tayruh/sadako/reference.md

 * `doEnd`: The function to be run when `checkEnd` evaluates to true.
 * `doBefore`: The function to run before every page renders while the scene is active.
 * `doAfter`: The function to run after every page renders while the scene is active.
-* `isReoccuring`: Whether the scene should be run again if the start conditions are met after the scene has ended.
+* `isRecurring`: Whether the scene should be run again if the start conditions are met after the scene has ended.

 `id` and `checkStart` are the only required arguments.
 The others can be skipped over with a value of `undefined` or `null`.